How to use the 401(k) calculator

 Get the full employer match

 The single most important move for most savers is contributing at least enough to capture the entire employer match.
-If your company matches up to 4% of salary and you only contribute 2%, you are leaving half of that free money on the table every single year.
-Try setting your contribution rate equal to (or above) the match cap in the calculator and watch the employer total jump.
+If your company matches 100% of your contribution up to 4% of salary and you only contribute 2%, you are leaving half of that free money on the table every single year.
+The calculator flags this for you directly: if your contribution is below the match cap, a callout shows exactly how many dollars a year you are leaving unclaimed.
+Try setting your contribution rate equal to (or above) the match cap and watch both the callout clear and the employer total jump.

 - Raise it gradually: bumping your contribution by 1% a year is barely noticeable in your paycheck but huge over time.